melshaer/Urban-Sound-Classification/README.md

-# Springboard
+# Urban-Sound-Classification
-Data Science Projects

-This repository contains different mini data science and deep machine learning projects mainly in Python.
+This repository contains code files and reports for the Urban Sound Classification project.

 Menna El-Shaer